Inspecti/spa-ftir-viewer/README.md

 ## TODO:
 * Copying .emf file to clipboard for easy paste to Office apps
 * Read peak intensities based on single wn or range
-* Spectra names visible as legends
 * Additional information extracting from .spa file
 * Spectrum peak picking and overlay
-* Selecting by clicking
 * Zooming and scaling spectrum
 * Propose chemical identity based on wavenumber